Accession of the People's Republic of China to the United Nations: 1961–1970

 The support of a change in representation grew to greater numbers and eventually the representation of China was discussed in 1961.
 The same year, a resolution was introduced with the support of the USA which considered the question of Chinese representation an 'important question', therefore requiring a majority of two-thirds.
 For the remainder of the decade, whether the PRC was to be seated and the ROC expelled was a matter of debate.

 In 1961 and 1962 it was the Soviet Union who sponsored the draft resolution for the inclusion of the PRC into the UN.
 After Sino-Russian relations deteriorated, Albania proposed the annual question of Chinese representation in 1963.
 In 1964, no annual General Assembly was held.
-France recognized the PRC diplomatically in 1965, leaving only the US as the main supporter of the Chinese Nationalist Government as the representative of China.
+France recognized the PRC diplomatically in 1965, leaving the US as the only permanent member of the Security Council to support the Chinese Nationalist Government as the representative of China.
 In 1965 and 1966, several countries around Albania co-sponsored the request for the PRC to be seated in the UN.
 Between 1966 and 1968, an Italian initiative called for direct negotiations between the United Nations and the PRC on the issue of representation, but this was also not approved.

 After the vote in 1969, the PRC government accused the Soviet Union of collaboration with the US in a plot with Chiang Kai-shek's 'bandit gang' to create Two Chinas.
 At the time, the United States were considering supporting a plan for China to be represented by the PRC in the UN and also its Security Council but for Taiwan to not be expelled from the UN.
 In 1970, it was the first time a majority of the General Assembly was in favor of seating the PRC in the UN, but it was not a majority of two-thirds.